Lingyao1219/openalex_scraper/README.md

 ## Running the script

 To run the script, you will need a search conditions file in .txt format that specifies the search terms and date range.
+Basically, this scraper only applies the search terms to the title and abstract given that applying them to the full text can bring a significant amount of noise data.
 Here's the format of the search conditions file:

 ```bash
 start_year,2020